 Gone are the times when people would take up a job and continue with until retirement.
 Today people switch at least 8 to 10 jobs before they hit 40.
 Everyone is job hopping all the time, picking and choosing employers that promise a great company culture and a meaningful career ladder.

-Today’s tech-savvy job seeker is extremely unwilling to waste time so if you want to stand apart as an employer in this swirly eddy of job seekers, you need to make sure that your talent management strategy puts your potential candidates first.
+Today’s tech-savvy job seeker is extremely unwilling to waste time so if you want to stand apart as an employer in this swirly eddy of job seekers, you need to make sure that your recruitment strategies put your potential candidates first.

 72% of candidates who have a poor experience share it online and also with personal and professional contacts.